Rud Pedersen Group GDPR Policy

 2. Our Organisation

-2.1 Rud Pedersen is a Public Affairs Bureau with offices in Denmark, Norway, Sweden, Finland, Belgium and Estonia.
+2.1 Rud Pedersen is a Public Affairs Bureau with offices in Denmark, Norway, Sweden, Finland, Belgium, Germany and Estonia.
 Each office is an independent legal entity belonging to the same group.

 2.2 We are a specialized communications consultancy which advises companies, NGOs, municipalities and other organisations regarding the political process in national and international contexts.